NPC-Worldwide/npcsh/README.md

 ## NPC Studio
 There is a graphical user interface that makes use of the NPC Toolkit through the NPC Studio.
 See the open source code for NPC Studio [here](https://github.com/npc-worldwide/npc-studio).
-Download the executables (soon) at [our website](https://www.npcworldwi.de/npc-studio).
+Download the executables at [our website](https://enpisi.com/npc-studio).

 ## Mailing List